kitkatastrophicfailure/Android-Backup-Tool/README.md

     * Inside Developer options, find and turn **ON** the switch for **"USB debugging"**.

 4.  **Run the Backup Tool**
-    * Double-click `backup_tool.exe` to run the application.
+    * Double-click `android_backup_app.exe` to run the application.
 On first launch, you must agree to the disclaimer.
     * Connect your phone to your computer with a USB cable.
     * A pop-up will appear on your phone asking to "Allow USB debugging?".
 Check the box that says **"Always allow from this computer"** and tap **"Allow"**.
     * In the app's **"Device & Backup"** tab, click the **"Refresh Connection"** button.
 The status should turn green and show your device model.